Carrier diffusion in GaN -- a cathodoluminescence study. III: Nature of nonradiative recombination at threading dislocations: Summary and conclusion

 In this work, we have presented a comprehensive investigation and critical assessment of the CL signal around threading dislocations in a custom-designed heterostructure consisting of a thick GaN(0001) layer with a deeply buried (In,Ga)N quantum well.
 The motivation for our scrutiny was the recognition that the understanding of the impact of threading dislocations in GaN on carrier recombination is incomplete at best, and possibly even grossly mistaken.
 Our study demonstrates that the nonradiative nature of edge or mixed type dislocations in GaN has a twofold origin depending on the distance from the surface.
 Close to the surface, it is dominated by the piezoelectric field surrounding the dislocation outcrop, which is the cause of the dark spots observed in maps of the CL intensity.
 Far from the surface, the nonradiative activity of the dislocation line itself dominates.
 In heterostructures with an active region buried at a depth significantly larger than $140$~nm, such as used in light emitting devices, the impact of the dislocation line on the luminous efficiency is then controlled by the diffusion length in the active region.

 In previous studies, the spatial extent of the dark spots in CL maps was believed to be determined by carrier diffusion.
 In fact, most of the values available for the carrier diffusion length in GaN were obtained in this intuitively appealing and experimentally straightforward way.
 However, our investigation shows that the spot size is hardly influenced by temperature, and is in fact rather controlled by the spatial extent of the piezoelectric field, and to a lesser degree by the lateral width of the CL generation volume.
-We have determined the actual diffusion length from the dipole-like energy shift of the emission at the dislocation outcrop, and found that it varies by a factor of 5 between 10 and 300~K, in excellent agreement with the values derived independently in CD2 from CL intensity profiles across the buried quantum well.
+We have determined the actual diffusion length from the dipole-like energy shift of the emission at the dislocation outcrop, and found that it varies by a factor of 5 between temperatures of 10 and 300~K, in excellent agreement with the values derived independently in CD2 from CL intensity profiles across the buried quantum well.
+This agreement supports the use of the energy shift across a dislocation for determining the diffusion length by cathodoluminescence measurements.
 Our results underline the need for new studies of the diffusion length in GaN.
 Particularly valuable would be a systematic variation of temperature at different doping densities, as well as a comparison of samples obtained by different growth methods to understand the impact of point defects on the carrier lifetime and thus the diffusion length.